OpenMDAO/dymos/mkdocs/docs/examples/examples.md

 The goal of these examples is to walk users through the process of formulating an optimal control problem and solving it using Dymos.

-In working through these examples, we'll try to emphasise the following process:
+In working through these examples, we'll try to emphasize the following process:

 1. Formulate the optimal control problem
 2. Identify state and control variables, and the ordinary differential equations (ODE) which govern the dynamics.